isaaceindhoven/isaac-urls-differ/README.md

 ![Report showing selected changes to ignore as copiable list](docs/report-show-list.png "Report showing selected changes to ignore as copiable list")

-Make sure the files in the `/ignore` folder all contain valid json.
+Make sure the files in the `/ignore` folder are all file with the .json extension and all contain valid json.
 All rules must be inside a json array.
 For instance:
 ```
 [
   [-1,"Visa"],